huwwpnotes/huwwpnotes.github.io/pages/system.md

 #### 21: FTP

 Banner grab for version.
-Several clients are directly exploit.
+Several clients are directly exploitable.

 `ftp`: often allows anonymous login, which depending on allowed directories can disclose information, allow us to upload a reverse shell to web root, add a schedule task, etc.